api-platform/docs/core/configuration.md

             # Enabled by default with installed webonyx/graphql-php and Twig.
             enabled: false

+        introspection:
+            # Enabled by default with installed webonyx/graphql-php.
+            enabled: true

         # The nesting separator used in the filter names.
         nesting_separator: _